1. General – Area of Application

 MaiMed does not tolerate child labour.
 In the event of acceptance of an order, the supplier undertakes not to employ any child labour at the supplier’s company.
 Employees must not be under the age of 15 (or 14 if the country of manufacture so allows), or where the minimum age is higher than 15 in the country of manufacture, must not be under the minimum age at which compulsory education ends.

-11.1.
-The place of performance shall be Soltau/Germany.
+15.1.
+The place of performance shall be Neuenkirchen/Germany.

-11.3.
+15.3.
 The contractual relationship shall be governed by and construed in accordance with the laws of the Federal Republic of Germany, even for deliveries from abroad.
+The application of the United Nations Convention on Contracts for the International Sale of Goods of 11.04.1980 is excluded.
 The contractual language shall be German.